When Was The Last Time You Had Your Hearing Tested?

 Using an otoscope (a magnifying glass with a light on a tapered tip), your Audicles audiologist will conduct a physical examination of your outer ear canal and eardrum.
 During an otoscopy, we assess skin conditions, earwax accumulation, the presence of obstructions in the ear canal, and the structural health of your eardrum.

 At times, the only thing our patients need to restore their hearing is the removal of earwax, a bug, or some other foreign object found during an otoscopy.
-Other times, a growth or inflammation blocking your ear canal can be treated with medication or a simple procedure to remove the instruction to restore temporary hearing loss.
+Other times, a growth or inflammation blocking your ear canal can be treated with medication or a simple procedure to remove the obstruction to restore temporary hearing loss.

 3. We Conduct A Full Panel Of Hearing Tests